weensy/aesthetic.codes/content/blog/xlr8r/index.md

 - Select Objects
 - Highlighter
 - Copy as Bitmap
+- Switch sheet

 ## Installation

 Click
-<a href="https://github.com/vaporwavy/xlr8r/archive/v1.0.2.zip" target="_blank">here</a> to download the latest version.
+<a href="https://github.com/vaporwavy/xlr8r/archive/v1.1.0.zip" target="_blank">here</a> to download the latest version.
 Otherwise, go to the <a href="https://github.com/vaporwavy/xlr8r/releases" target="_blank">releases page</a>, download version what you want.
 Then unzip it, and execute XLR8R_Install.vbs.
 That's it.
 Now you can use XLR8R in Excel.